Estimated reading time: 14 minutes

 - Retirement Visas: provided you are financially independent and have sufficient medical insurance, you can move to Greece with evidence of your pension income for the last six months.

-The good news is that it isn’t difficult to apply for a Greek residence visa.
+The good news is that applying for a Greek residence visa isn’t difficult.

-Still, you must figure out which permit is applicable so you can get the ball rolling before you start planning a property purchase.
+Still, you must figure out which permit is applicable to get the ball rolling before planning a property purchase.

 For Greek citizens looking to get permanent residency in the UK, take a look at the Tier 1 Investor Visa.